stefano-garzarella/ms-tpm-containerized-build/README.md

   make MANUFACTURE=1 [targets] - run the simulator with `-m` option
-                                 forces NV state of the TPM simulator to be (re)manufactured
+                                 forces NV state of the TPM simulator to be (re)manufactured make PORT=value [targets]    - use custom ports in the TPM simulator PORT is used for "TPM command server" [default 2321] PORT+1 is used for "Platform server" [default 2322]
 ```

 ## `tpm2-tools` and `tpm2-abrmd`